-We ask that children be at least 9 years of age to join a regular trip, but if a family or group fills a trip with all 5 spaces, we can take children as young as you like.
-However, our experience is that some children, including young teenagers, can get bored with the slow pace of the trip and time spent in one spot, even if they are seeing bears from somewhat close range.
+We ask that children be at least 9 years of age and accompanied by a family member to join a regular trip.
+However, our experience is that some children and teenagers can get bored with the slow pace of wildlife viewing and time spent in one spot, even if they are seeing bears from somewhat close range.
 Their reaction is sometimes “Cool!
 Now what?”
 Other children can be completely captivated by the floatplane flight, wilderness, and fascination with bears, eagles and salmon.
 Parents should realistically assess whether their children will benefit from the experience.

-Why do you call them “brown bears;” aren’t they really grizzlies?
+Same thing, with differences.
 Common usage is to call the interior bears in Alaska “grizzlies” and their larger coastal cousins “brown bears” or sometimes “coastal grizzlies.”
+Coastal brown bears tend to be larger than interior grizzlies due to their rich diet.
 They are all part of the same species, Ursus arctos, and are distinct from the two other bear species found in Alaska, polar and black bears.
 The Kodiak bear is also a brown bear/grizzly, found on Kodiak island and currently considered its own subspecies.
-The bears of Admiralty Island are also distinct, and might be closely genetically linked to polar bears.
+The bears of Admiralty Island are also distinct, and might be more closely genetically linked to polar bears than other brown bears.
 At one time biologists identified dozens of subspecies of brown bear in Alaska, but modern genetic studies has reduced that to just a few distinct subpopulations.
-Brown/grizzly and polar bear genetics is a rapidly evolving area of research.

 I have never flown in a small plane; what is it like?

 We quickly convert even timid flyers to the joys of flying in your own private small float plane.
-The 25-minute flight to Pack Creek is usually quite calm; we don’t fly in storms or strong winds, which are extremely rare in summer.
+The 25-minute, scenic flight is usually quite calm; we don’t fly in storms or strong winds, which are rare in summer.
 Taking off and landing on water is like sinking into a soft mattress; you can hardly feel the transition.
 Our planes have large windows and the views are spectacular.
 On each leg of the flight, somebody gets to ride up front with the pilot.
-The aircraft we most commonly use is the legendary DeHavilland Beaver.
-Check out it’s features and history at www.bush-planes.com.
+We most commonly use the legendary DeHavilland Beaver and Cessna 206.

 What do I need to bring?

-We encourage you to dress for moderate to low activity in cool and potentially wet weather.
-Dressing in layers with synthetics that repel water and light rain gear is typically sufficient.
-We have additional rain gear if necessary.
-We can outfit you with rubber boots and recommend a pair of light hiking shoes that can get a little muddy.
+We encourage you to dress for moderate to low activity in cool and potentially wet weather: Dress in warm layers with synthetics that repel water with a light rain jacket and rain pants.
+Layers are good for staying warm while sitting quietly and easily shed if we go for a moderate hike in the woods.
+We ask that you avoid cotton clothes, such as jeans.
+We have additional rubber rain gear if necessary.
+We can outfit you with rubber boots and recommend a pair of light hiking shoes that can get muddy.
 A day pack is useful for carrying a water bottle, an extra warm layer and rain gear.
 As we will be out in the wilderness for most of the day, please bring any necessary medications and discuss medical issues with your guide.
 Photographers are encouraged to bring their equipment, and even though we sometimes view bears at close range a powerful zoom is a good tool.
 If there are concerns about weight please give us a call.